 Funded by the Scottish Funding Council with support from Scottish Enterprise and Highlands and Islands Enterprise, the Innovation Centre programme was first launched in 2012.
-Since then, £120m (2013-18) has been invested in eight Innovation Centres across a range of key sectors.
-Everything from sensing to stratified medicine, digital health and care to data, aquaculture to oil and gas, and biotechnology to construction.
+Since then, £120m (2013-18) has been invested in the Innovation Centres across a range of key sectors.
+Everything from sensing to precision medicine, digital health and care to data, aquaculture, biotechnology and construction.

 The common aim of each and every one of Scotland’s Innovation Centres: to help businesses large and small increase the pace of innovation – and, in turn, help both our economy and our people to flourish and prosper.

 - Connect you to the companies that are already breaking new ground in your sector